revsys/vinnie/README.md

 - [ ] Support storing the validation file in S3
 - [ ] Support storing the validation file in GCS
 - [ ] Support versioning without SSH or the repo with GitHub API Token
-- [ ] Support versioning without SSH or the repo with Gitlab API Token
+- [ ] Support versioning without SSH or the repo with GitLab API Token

 ## License